-There are thousands of different visitor counters, tickers and trackers on the Internet; some are free and some cost money.
-Therefore, with so many different options, it can be difficult to select the right visitor counter for a website.
+There are thousands of different visitor counters, tickers, and trackers on the Internet; some are free and some cost money.
+Therefore, with so many different options, it can be difficult to find right visitor counter for a website.
 Luckily, there are steps that can be followed to ensure the best visitor counter is selected.

-There are many factors involved into selecting the correct counter for the needs of the website.
+There are many factors involved in selecting the correct counter for the needs of the website.
 The most common considerations include:

 - Depth of tracking